Stochastic dynamics of Arctic sea ice Part I: Additive noise: Results : Additive Noise Cases

 The potentials shown in Fig.~\ref{fig:potential1} demonstrate the overall seasonal variation.
-The potentials for November and February represent the longwave stabilization during the cold season, suppressing the effects of perturbations, and those for June show that the effect of the ice-albedo-feedback is to amplify the magnitude of a perturbation.
+The potentials for November and February reflect the longwave stabilization during winter, suppressing the effects of perturbations, and those for June show that the effect of the ice-albedo-feedback is to amplify the magnitude of a perturbation.
 These two main processes combine with the effects of stochastic forcing determine the steady-state stochastic solutions of the model.
-We stress that although we showed several examples of $V$ in Fig.~\ref{fig:potential1}, the potential changes continuously in time thereby impacting the stochastic paths.
+We stress that although we show several examples of $V(\eta,t)$ in Fig.~\ref{fig:potential1}, the potential changes continuously in time thereby impacting the stochastic paths.

 As we have described previously \citep{MW:2013}, the steady-state stochastic solutions are determined by the cumulative influence of the potentials in the time domain, which is scaled by the response time of the deterministic solutions.
 This rectification was referred to as the ``memory effect''.
-In Fig.~\ref{fig:path_potential}, we see stochastic paths in continuously changing potentials $V$ demonstrating a clear seasonality of trajectories.
+The stochastic paths change continuously as the potential $V(\eta,t)$, changes, exhibiting a clear seasonality of trajectories.
 At the end of the winter (summer), the stochastic paths are more concentrated (widely distributed) about $E/E_0 = 0$, reflecting the deterministic physics of longwave radiative stabilization and the destabilizing ice-albedo feedback.
-There is little difference between $\Delta F_0 = 10$ and $14.0$, but as $\Delta F_0$ increases to $18.0$, the stochastic paths are more widely distributed (note the different vertical scale in Fig.~\ref{fig:path_potential}(c)).
-In particular, the variability of the paths at the end of summer exhibits a clear maximum, which is due to the combination of the increasing importance of the ice-albedo-feedback and the associated memory effect accumulating from early spring to late summer.
+There is little difference between $\Delta F_0 = 10$ and $14.0$, but as $\Delta F_0$ increases to $18.0$, the stochastic paths are more widely distributed, as can be seen in the Supplementary Material.
+In particular, the variability of the paths at the end of summer exhibit a clear maximum (Fig.~\ref{fig:comparison_perennial_seasonal}), which is due to the combination of the increasing importance of the ice-albedo-feedback and the associated memory effect accumulating a signal from early spring to late summer.